GabrielvMarinho/Obsidian/Tech/Programming/Programming Languages/Low Level Programming language.md

-A [[Programming Language]] that is not as easily understood by humans and generally doesnt have many abstractions
+A [[Programming Language]] that doesn't have many layers of abstractions the less abstraction -> the lowest